multiversx/mx-docs/docs/developers/tutorials/counter.md

 export CONTRACT_ADDRESS=$(python3 -c "import json; data = json.load(open('counter.json')); print(data['emitted_tx']['address'])")
 ```

-Now that we have the contract address saved in an shell variable, we can call the `increment` function of the contract as follows:
+Now that we have the contract address saved in a shell variable, we can call the `increment` function of the contract as follows:

 ```
 erdpy --verbose contract call $CONTRACT_ADDRESS --pem="alice.pem" --gas-limit=2000000 --function="increment" --proxy="https://testnet-gateway.elrond.com" --recall-nonce --send